Sahil Tavora

-Dom Sahil Krishe de Noronha Tavora (born 19 October 1995) is an Indian professional footballer who plays as a central midfielder for Indian Super League club Goa.
+Dom Sahil Krishe de Noronha Tavora (born 19 October 1995) is an Indian professional footballer who plays as a midfielder.

 Career

 Earlier career

 Born in Goa, Tavora was a part of both the Brasil Futebol Academia and Sesa Football Academy before signing with Arthur Papas managed Dempo in September 2013.

 FC Goa

 On 19 August 2016, it was announced that Tavora had signed with Goa of the Indian Super League.
 He made his professional debut for the team on 8 October 2016 against Pune City.
 He came on as an 82nd-minute substitute for Mandar Rao Desai.

 GDSC Alvarenga

 In 2018, Tavora moved abroad and signed with Campeonato de Portugal side GDSC Alvarenga on 1 July.

 Hyderabad

 In 2019, he came back to India after signing with Indian Super League side Hyderabad.
 In the 2020–21 season, after having a goalless draw against FC Goa, they narrowly missed the play-offs as they finished 5th in the league table.
 He scored an important goal in the Final of 2021–22 Indian Super League against Kerala Blasters and lifted the trophy through penalty-shootout.